Board of Directors

 Morris is a partner with Daigle, Fisse & Kessenich, where she manages the Baton Rouge Office.
 Her practice is focused on representing local and state agencies in a broad range of civil matters.
 She previously served as General Counsel to the Louisiana Secretary of State, an Assistant Attorney General, and the City Attorney for the City of Central.
 She received a B.S. in Psychology from Louisiana State University and a J.D. degree from the LSU Paul M. Hebert Law Center in 1991.

-Shayna earned a Bachelor of Arts degree from the University of Louisiana at Lafayette and ultimately, a Juris Doctorate from Southern Methodist University’s Dedman School of Law.
-In 2010, she became a partner at Hunter, Hunter, & Sonnier, LLC., where she specializes in general litigation, family law, estate planning, and successions and is licensed in both Louisiana and Texas.
+Shayna earned a Bachelor of Arts degree from the University of Louisiana at Lafayette, and ultimately, a Juris Doctorate from Southern Methodist University’s Dedman School of Law.
+Since 2005 she has focused on general litigation, family law, estate planning, and successions, and licensed both in Louisiana and Texas.
+Shayna recently joined Veron Bice, LLC and became the President-Elect of the Louisiana State Bar Association.
 Early in her life, Shayna witnessed the value of a skilled attorney as her family faced a significant legal battle, and this experience inspired her to pursue a career in law.
-She is passionate about her faith, family, community, and work, and volunteers her time as part of numerous organizations and associations.
+She is passionate about her faith, family, community, and work and volunteers her time as part of numerous organizations and associations.
 Peers will attest some of the many characteristics that set Shayna apart are both her ability to establish trust with her clients as well as her hands-on approach to every case.
+In her free time, Shayna enjoys spending time with her family, friends, and animals, and traveling.
+Her favorite quote is, “We live as though the world were as it should be, to show it what it can be.”

 Anthony J. “Tony” Staines was born in Belize, British Honduras.
 He received a Bachelor of Science from the University of New Orleans in 1976 and earned a Juris Doctorate from Louisiana State University Law Center in 1980.
 Following law school, Tony served a judicial clerkship with the Honorable Frank J. Poloza, United States District Court, Middle District of Louisiana.
 In addition to his regular practice, he has served as a delegate to the Louisiana State Bar Association; has been a member of the faculty for the Louisiana Association of Defense Counsel Trial Academy; a participant in Professionalism Orientation for the Louisiana State Bar Association; has presented articles to the admiralty committee of the Maritime Law Association and has presented at the Southeastern Admiralty Law Institute Seminar.
 Tony has also participated in pro bono litigation in the United States District Court, Eastern District of Louisiana, and is a Board Member of the New Orleans Military and Maritime Academy.
 Tony is admitted to practice before the United States Supreme Court, the United States Court of Appeal, Fifth and Eleventh Circuits, United States District Courts, Eastern, Middle, and Western Districts of Louisiana, and all Louisiana state courts.
 He is married and the father of three sons.